ernest0galdamez/Angular-9-Dashboard/README.md

-# Dashboard
+# Angular Dashboard

+Angular Dashboard from Scratch using Angular 9, Angular Material, Highchart and Flex-layout.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.

 ## Development server